MicrosoftDocs/msteams-docs/msteams-platform/toolkit/accounts.md

 > [!IMPORTANT]
 > During development, you must load your app within your Teams without distributing it.
 This is known as **sideloading**.

-The following are the two different ways to check whether sideloading permission is enabled:
+The following list provides steps to check whether sideloading app permission is enabled.
+The two different ways are as follows:

-* **Using Visual studio code**
+* **To use Visual studio code**

     1. Open **Visual Studio Code**.
     1. Select **Teams Toolkit** from left panel.